NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 Admit Card and Exam-Day Guidelines

 Now that your registration is complete, it's time to focus on preparing for exam day.
-The National Board of Examinations (NBE) has outlined specific procedures to ensure a smooth experience for all candidates.
+NBEMS has outlined specific procedures to ensure a smooth experience for all candidates.
 Following these steps carefully is crucial for a hassle-free exam day.

 Admit Card Download Process

-The NEET PG 2025 admit card will be available for download from July 31, 2025, on the official NBE websites—nbe.edu.in or natboard.edu.in—using your registration credentials.
+The NEET PG 2026 admit card will be available for download in the third week of August 2026, on the official NBEMS website—natboard.edu.in—using your registration credentials.
 To access it, go to the NEET PG section or the direct admit card link, and log in with your User ID and password.
-If you’ve forgotten your password, use the "Forgot Password" option to reset it before the release date.
+If you've forgotten your password, use the "Forgot Password" option to reset it before the release date.

 After logging in, download the admit card and save it across multiple devices.
 Print several copies on good-quality paper and affix a recent passport-sized photograph in the designated space, ensuring it matches the registration specifications.
-Carefully verify all details, including your name, date of birth, application ID, exam center, and category.
-Report any errors to the NBE helpline immediately to avoid last-minute issues.
+Carefully verify all details, including your name, date of birth, application ID, exam centre, and category.
+Report any errors to the NBEMS helpline immediately to avoid last-minute issues.

 Required Documents and ID Proofs